oliverstockdale/starter-academic/content/talk/dynamics-of-vortex-pinning-in-a-2d-superfluid-flow/index.md

   transistors.
 Therefore, an understanding of the dynamics of vortices and their pinning behaviour is essential.
-While vortex pinning is reasonably well-understood in superconductors, an understanding of the dynamics of vortex pinning is not as well developed in superfluids [1, 2].
+While vortex pinning is reasonably well-understood in superconductors, an understanding of the dynamics of vortex pinning is not as well developed in superfluids.
 Here we simulate the scattering of a quantised vortex off a pinning obstacle in a two-dimensional atomic superfluid using the Gross-Pitaevskii equation.
 We provide a framework for interpreting the numerical simulations by mapping the mean-field description of the superfluid to classical electrostatics.
-We show that our simulations are consistent with analytical solutions of an analogue system of a free charge interacting with a dielectric medium in regimes when the flow velocity is small (see Fig. 1).
+We show that our simulations are consistent with analytical solutions of an analogue system of a free charge interacting with a dielectric medium in regimes when the flow velocity is small.
 By building a phase portrait of vortex pinning we elucidate the physical mechanisms that lead to vortex pinning, as well as calculating the superfluid velocity required to unpin a vortex.
 We find that larger pinning sites are not always the most efficient way to pin a vortex.
 We